The 310 Shake is one of the leading brands of meal replacement protein shakes on Amazon that is keto-friendly.

 310 Shake Ingredients (Taste & Flavors)

-This is one of those hit or miss instances.
-Unlike the Perfect Keto Protein Shake, that’s really good across the board, either you’re going to love the “natural” flavor of 310 Shakes, or you’re going to hate it.
+This is one of those hit-or-miss instances.
+Unlike the Perfect Keto Protein Shake with amino acids, that’s really good across the board, either you’re going to love the “natural” flavor of 310 Shakes, or you’re going to hate it.
 The list below is based on people that like the flavors.

-Chocolate – The chocolate is the most popular flavor
+Chocolate – Chocolate is the most popular flavor

 Vanilla – Is a very mild flavor that’s great with milk